 The Royal Hospital Chelsea (MTI) is a member or Care England, the National Care Forum and the Relatives & Residents’ Association (Corporate Membership).
 The Royal Hospital Chelsea signed up to the NCF’s Quality First, a quality assessment framework, in 2013.

-The Infirmary received the Quality Hallmark Award at Beacon Status – the highest level possible – from the National Gold Standards Framework (GSF) Centre in End of Life Care in 2015.
+The Infirmary received the Platinum Accreditation – the highest level possible – from the National Gold Standards Framework (GSF) Centre in End of Life Care in February 2019.